MotoNovo Finance PCP Compensation Claims

 What is a MotoNovo Finance PCP claim?

-A MotoNovo Finance PCP claim is a request for compensation where a PCP agreement involved undisclosed commission, excessive interest rates or other unfair lending practices.
+A MotoNovo Finance PCP claim is a request for compensation where a Personal Contract Purchase agreement involved undisclosed broker commission, excessive interest rates, or other unfair lending practices.
+The October 2024 Court of Appeal ruling (Johnson v FirstRand Bank Ltd) confirmed that failing to disclose broker commission breaches fiduciary duty, making these agreements unfair and eligible for compensation.

-What did the Johnson v FirstRand Bank ruling mean for MotoNovo PCP claims?
+What did the Johnson v FirstRand Bank ruling mean?

-Can I make a MotoNovo Finance PCP claim if my agreement has ended?
+Can I make a MotoNovo Finance claim if my agreement has ended?

 Yes.
-You may still be able to make a MotoNovo Finance PCP claim even if your agreement has finished, depending on when you became aware of the issue.
+You may still be eligible to make a MotoNovo Finance PCP claim even if your agreement has finished, provided it falls within the relevant timeframe and meets mis-selling criteria.
+The ruling applies to agreements dating back several years.
+Time limits may apply depending on when you became aware of the issue, so it is recommended to register your interest as soon as possible to protect your position.

-What is undisclosed commission in a MotoNovo PCP agreement?
+What is undisclosed commission in a MotoNovo Finance agreement?

-How much compensation could I receive from a MotoNovo Finance PCP claim?
+How much compensation could I receive from a MotoNovo Finance claim?

 Should I wait for the Supreme Court decision before making a claim?